Which one would you choose?

 If you find books like ‘It’ by Stephen King, ‘The Exorcist’, ‘Ring’, and Lord of the Flies,’ irresistible, then writing horror stories is the genre for you.
 If you’re new to the genre or want to know how to write ghost stories, how to write scary stories, how to write short horror stories, how to write horror novels read the words on this page carefully.
 Keep scrolling to understand the world of horror and what it takes to write a good horror story.

 Like any other genre, horror isn’t a monolith.
 That is, not all horror aims to make the reader scream aloud.
 Some are psychological, twisting and playing with their reader’s mind like a Rubik’s cube, while others offer a unique commentary on human behaviour.
 The Goosebumps series includes thriller, supernatural and horror elements.
 The Twilight series is not pure horror but weaves in romance, relationships and friendship elements.
-To master the art of horror stories writing requires understanding the genre and the human psyche- what makes people shiver?
+To master the art of horror story writing requires understanding the genre and the human psyche- what makes people shiver?
 You’ll find it’s not just the mere existence of demons and monsters.

 It is no secret that many of us view reading as an escape from the monotony of everyday life.
 Horror does just that, a tad differently.
 Instead of butterflies, a good horror story makes our adrenalin soar as we hold our breath and break out into a sweat.